Degrees and Certifications:

 Area of Responsibility: Football, Track & Field, Middle Schools, Facilities, Bond Projects, Stadium Concessions

 Kansas Wesleyan University, B.A.
 Mathematics

 Prior to Carter High School, Jackson was at Justin F. Kimball High School where he coached track and football.
 Jackson began his coaching career at Bryan Adams High School in 1991.
 Over the course of his coaching career, Coach Jackson has been a part of 19 play-off football teams, and 12 district championship teams.
-He has also won two state track championships, four regional track championships, nine district championships and several individual championships.
-He was also a 2-time selection for Track Coach of the Year by the Dallas Morning News.
+He has been a part of two state track championships, four regional track championships, nine district championships and several individual championships.
+He was also a 2-time selection as Track Coach of the Year by the Dallas Morning News.

 Jackson was born and raised in the East Texas town of Center.
-After graduating from Center High School, he went on to Kansas Wesleyan University in Salina, Kansas where he obtained his Bachelor degree in Mathematics and Secondary Education.
+After graduating from Center High School, he went to Kansas Wesleyan University in Salina, Kansas where he attained his Bachelor’s degree in Mathematics and Secondary Education.
 He was also inducted into the KWU Athletic Hall of Fame as a football and track athlete.
-He went on to obtain his Masters degree in Sports Administration from Concordia University- Texas.
+He also has a Master’s degree in Sports Administration from Concordia University – Texas.
 Jackson is a Certified Athletic Administrator (CAA) through the National Interscholastic Athletic Administrators Association (NIAAA), and a member of many professional organizations such as THSADA, THSCA, and NIAAA.
 Locally, Jackson is a member of the Dallas Coaches Association (DCA).